iamsudhanshu/stock-analyzer/README.md

 - Create an issue in the repository
 - Check the troubleshooting section above
 - Review the application logs for detailed error information
+- Use the debug panel for real-time monitoring

 ---